swlab-group3/go1_robot/README.md

 ### 7. Test Object Detection in Simulation

 Place an object (e.g., number box, person, construction cones) in front of the robot in Gazebo.
 Manually control the robot to check if it recognizes the object as it moves.

 ## Optional: Training a Custom YOLOv8 Model

 Follow these steps to train a new YOLOv8 model:

-    Run the generate_images.py script to create images and labels:
+1. Run the generate_images.py script to create images and labels:

  python generate_images.py

-    Copy the generated data to the appropriate dataset folders:
+2. Copy the generated data to the appropriate dataset folders:
-        Training dataset:
-        Copy to Detection/dataset/train.
+Training dataset : Copy to Detection/dataset/train.
-        Validation dataset:
-        Run generate_images.py again and copy a portion of the data to Detection/dataset/val.
+Validation dataset : Run generate_images.py again and copy a portion of the data to Detection/dataset/val.

-    For training:
+3. For training:
 Upload the Detection folder to Google Drive.
 Open the folder, right-click on detection.ipynb, and select Open with Google Colab.
 Run all the cells in the notebook.

-    Once training is complete:
+4. Once training is complete:
 Copy the trained model file (best.pt) from runs/detect/train/weights/ to the models/ folder.

 ## Remarks
 To improve accuracy, train the YOLO model with a larger dataset.